spotinst/help/src/docs/administration/identity-providers/adfs-saml-authentication.md

 7. Run this command to enable IDP Initiated SSO:
    `Set-ADFSProperties -EnableIdPInitiatedSignonPage $true`

-   - If running on Windows Server 2016, run the following command to enable Relay State:
+   - If running on Windows Server 2016, run the following command to enable relay state:
      `Set-ADFSProperties -EnableRelayStateForIDPInitiatedSignon $true`

    - If running on Windows Server 2012R2: